Nikk0o/Write-with-midi/README.md

-# Write-with-midi
-A program that transforms midi input into keyboard keys so you can write with a instrument
+A simple program written in C that takes input from a midi device and lets you write text with it Only works on linux